How to Write a Retail Store Business Plan

 Financials for a Retail Store Business Plan.

-Financial projections and financial models for a Retail Store business plan should first start with daily sales.
-Daily sales may include estimated first-day sales for core products and complementary products and services.
-Next, the business owner should identify the cost of each product sold.
-Once this is done, the revenues and variable costs should be multiplied by 30 to reach daily sales and variable costs monthly for the company.
-Once this is done, the business owner should then deduct monthly expenses like retail store leases, delivery vehicle car or truck payments, and utilities like water and air conditioning.
-In the end, the business owner now has a working net profit for the month that may then be expanded to a yearly and five-year basis.
+Financial projections and models for a Retail Store business plan should commence with daily sales estimations.
+These projections should encompass anticipated initial sales for core and supplementary products and services.
+Next, business owners should determine the cost associated with each product sold.
+Subsequently, multiply the revenues and variable costs by 30 to arrive at monthly sales and variable costs.
+Following this, deduct monthly expenses, such as retail store leases, vehicle payments for delivery, and utility bills like water and air conditioning.
+Ultimately, this calculation yields the net monthly profit, which can be extended to annual and five-year projections.

 Author: Paul Borosky, Doctoral Candidate, MBA., Author